 The Normans came later and in the 12th Century they began to make the castle itself.
 Today you will the Norman Keep, known as Caesar’s Tower, this Keep was built in the early 12th Century and stands magnificently to this day.

 Geographically it was taken by the Scots soon after on one of their invasions but once regained by Henry II in 1157 the castle came into the property of Hugh de Morville, one of the knights who murdered Thomas Beckett.

 In the 13th Century Appleby Castle came into the possession of Roger de Clifford, and the Clifford family retained it for over 400 years.
 It was in this period that much of the castle took shape towards today.

 Perhaps the most famous resident of Appleby Castle was Lady Anne Clifford, who restored it immensely in the mid 1600s and made it her home.
-Throughout the Yorkshire Dales and the Eden Valley, Cumbria you will come across castles that were once turned back to glory in her ownership.
-I have done articles on some already for example the lovely Brougham Castle, the romantically situated Pendragon Castle, and the once so important Brough Castle.
-In fact all these are easily accessible when staying at Appleby Castle, a perfect location it is for a historic sight-seeing adventure.
+Throughout the Yorkshire Dales and the Eden Valley, Cumbria you will come across castles that were once turned back to glory during her ownership.
+I have done articles on some of already, for example the lovely Brougham Castle, the romantically situated Pendragon Castle, and the once so important Brough Castle.
+In fact all these are easy to visit when staying at Appleby Castle, a perfect location it is for a historic sight-seeing adventure.

 What helps to add to your wonderful stay in the castle?
 Some wonderful dining whilst sat in elegant history.
 Sit in the ambience of hundreds of years ago and enjoy a lovely evening meal, or your breakfast that is carefully and tastefully prepared.
 Wonderful.

 I have stayed many times myself before and I will do many times again.
-It is a true favourite of myself and BaldHiker… lots more coming soon to these pages I am sure.
+It is a true favourite of myself and BaldHiker.